dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/threading-model.md

 ---
 # Threading Model

-WPF developers won't have to write an interface that uses more than one thread.
+Windows Presentation Foundation (WPF) is designed to save developers from the difficulties of threading.
+As a result, the majority of WPF developers won't have to write an interface that uses more than one thread.
 Because multithreaded programs are complex and difficult to debug, they should be avoided when single-threaded solutions exist.

  No matter how well architected, however, no UI framework will ever be able to provide a single-threaded solution for every sort of problem.
 WPF comes close, but there are still situations where multiple threads improve user interface (UI) responsiveness or application performance.
 After discussing some background material, this paper explores some of these situations and then concludes with a discussion of some lower-level details.